dolanske/curry.js/README.md

 `$(selector).togClass(class)` Toggle class(es)

-Manipulates classList of selected node(s).
+Manipulates classList of selected element(s).
 The input parameter 'class' can be a string or an array of strings.

 ```js
 // Applies 'hovering' & 'hovered-previously' to every p the user hovers